Dangrainage/AVI2MP4/README.md

- needed a converter for my old camera, since It records in AVI, I figured .mp4 would be a good file format to convert to.
+I needed a converter for my old camera, since It records in AVI, I figured .mp4 would be a good file format to convert to.
 Someone else might need It, right?
 (Converts all .AVI files in the folder to .mp4 files and adds them to a mp4s folder It also makes)

  # HOW TO USE